 After your TN license is obtained:

-- You must obtain your personal DEA, and should no longer use your VUMC institutional DEA.
-The link to start that application is here: https://apps.deadiversion.usdoj.gov/webforms/
+- You must obtain your personal DEA, and should only use your personal DEA for external moonlighting.
+Continue to use your VUMC DEA for any work under your VUMC training program.
+The link to start that application is here: https://apps.deadiversion.usdoj.gov/webforms2/spring/login?execution=e1s1

 - All prescribers who hold a current DEA license and who prescribe controlled substances are required by the Tennessee Board of Medical Examiners to complete a minimum of two hours of prescribing CME credit.
 One of the two required prescribing credits may be completed online, free of charge by following the instructions below:

 - Log in with your VUnetID and password